Is blood really thicker than water? Who will you leave your legacy to?

 Husbands, wives, children and grandchildren.
 These are the traditional beneficiaries of property, money and other assets on the death of loved ones.

 But while many people who are planning for the future focus their efforts on ensuring that these family members stand to inherit as much as possible, that will not be everyone’s priority.
-Attention is sometimes placed elsewhere – on friends, charities, or purely on excluding certain people from a Will.
+In fact, attention is sometimes placed elsewhere – on friends, charities, or purely on excluding certain people from a Will.

 The point is that, while there is considerable freedom to decide what to do with your money, property and possessions, this must all be given serious consideration.
-A family rift, for example, might cause you to rethink your plans about who should get what.
-But to deprive a family member of inheritance is a big step to take – and it should always be talked through with your solicitor first.
+A family rift, for example, might cause you to re-think your plans with regards to who should get what.
+But to deprive a family member from inheritance is a big step to take – and it should always be talked through with your solicitor first.

 When clients are thinking of taking the less conventional approach of directing their assets away from those family members who would be expecting to receive them, we always advise caution and reflection.
 Not only is there the possibility of the Will being challenged later on, but with that comes the risk of further division in the family.
 It’s something to take into account, and we’ll help you work through it.